pgerber/sandboxed-tor-browser/README.md

  * It can take a while for the browser window to actually appear because it is checking for updates over Tor, and potentially installing/updating the bundle (also over Tor).
- * Yes, I'm serious about the license.
-It's not ready to be used by the general public, no one should be re-distributing binaries, and no one should be making pre-compiled packages.
  * Questions that could be answered by reading the code will be ignored.
  * Unless you're capable of debugging it, don't use it, and don't contact me about it.
- * Really, just fuck off and leave me alone.
-I'm making this available as an example of how something like this can work, and not because I want to talk to people about it.